l3r8yJ/l3r8yj.github.io/pages/about.md

 permalink: "/about/"
 ---

-I'm Ivan Ivanchuck(Russian: Иван Иванчук), aspiring software developer.
+I'm Ivan Ivanchuck(Russian: Иван Иванчук), software developer.

 Well, as a software developer, I _have to write code_, and I [do it](https://github.com/l3r8yJ).
 As you can see, I write preferably in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), sometimes in [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)).
 Also in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)), but so far my knowledge is too small to say that I am a Rust programmer.
 Also you can check out my [work enviroment](/2023/02/21/my-work-environment).